SHIRLEY -- The 16-foot statue of a Civil War-era soldier has been a landmark on the town common for 146 years.

 The selectmen put an article on the Town Meeting warrant that year, and voters appropriated $500.
 A building committee was appointed: Pevear, Edwin White, George Lawrence, Charles Young and Melvin W. Longley.

 They got estimates, designs and settled on a Blue Hill, Maine firm named Howard and Greene.
-The statue they chose is made of Maine

 The figure is of an infantryman standing at parade rest.